 New Sakura-so Offers Affordable Independent Housing for Seniors

 New Sakura-so Seniors’ Residence opened in May, 1998, and is operated by Nikkei Seniors Health Care and Housing Society (NSHCHS).
 It offers affordable housing for independent seniors, and an opportunity to lead active and fulfilling lives in a secure residence.
-New Sakura-so is situated within the Nikkei Place campus, allowing easy access to programs, events, and exhibits offered at Nikkei National Museum & Cultural Centre, dining at Hi Genki Japanese restaurant, and goodies at Suzuya Japanese convenience store.
+New Sakura-so is situated within the Nikkei Place campus, allowing easy access to programs, events, and exhibits offered at Nikkei National Museum & Cultural Centre, eating at Kenko Diner, and goodies at Suzuya Japanese convenience store.

 Features Offered at New Sakura-so

 New Sakura-so has a total of 34 one bedroom suites (600 sq. ft each, two are wheelchair accessible)

 A place for tenants to organize activities for their enjoyment.
 Each year there are seasonal parties and tenants meetings, as well as exercise classes and social occasions held at this room.
 It is nice way for tenants to meet each other.

 Kenko Diner is a Japanese/Western restaurant located at across the street inside Nimi Nikkei Home.
 Kenko Diner also serves the meals for the wellness programs offered by Nikkei Seniors Society.

 The vibrant Edmonds neighborhood also offers a variety of other food options such as the highly acclaimed Nao Sushi, Mr Ho Wonton house, and Pho Century.
 New Sakura-So is within walking distance of Highstreet mall, which contains even more dining options for residents and a nice variety of shops to choose from.

 Kenko Wellness is located inside the Nimi Nikkei Home building.
 There are a number of activities and programs that are open to the community and residents can take part for an additional fee, such as: